How To Wire A Phone Cable

 6. Test the Connection

 After wiring the phone cable, use a cable tester to verify that the wiring is correct and that there are no shorts or opens in the circuit.
-A cable tester will send a signal through the wires and indicate whether the connection is good or bad.
+Now, a cable tester will send a signal through the wires and indicate whether the connection is good or bad.
 This step is crucial for ensuring a reliable connection and preventing communication issues.

 7. Label the Cables